 Regulatory Compliance and Safety

-Life sciences product distribution depends on regulatory compliance, as ignorance of non-compliance could lead to many problems.
+Life sciences product distribution relies heavily on regulatory compliance, as neglecting these standards can lead to recalls, legal action, and compromised patient safety.
 So, some key regulations include:

 Unique Device Identifier (UDI)